 Nursing School Application Requirements

-Almost all nursing master’s programs require applicants to submit undergraduate transcripts, which must be official and unopened.
-Typically, the undergraduate institution sends these official documents directly to the graduate school.
+Almost all nursing master's programs require applicants to submit undergraduate transcripts, which must be official and unopened.
+In most cases, the undergraduate institution sends these official documents directly to the graduate school.

-Admissions boards use transcripts to ensure the applicant holds the required degree, typically an ASN or BSN.
-Transcripts also reveal whether the applicant has taken prerequisite courses and provides insight into the academic areas in which the applicant excels.
-Many schools consider each applicant’s overall GPA and nursing GPA separately.
+Admissions boards use transcripts to ensure the applicant holds the required degree, typically an ADN or BSN.
+Transcripts also reveal whether the applicant has taken prerequisite courses and provide insight into the academic areas in which the applicant excels.
+Many schools consider each applicant's overall GPA and nursing GPA separately.

 Some schools have no minimum GPA, except for applicants who wish to waive the GRE or MAT requirement.
 Most schools that set minimum GPAs require at least a 3.0 GPA, but some selective universities require a minimum 3.5 GPA.

-The organizations that administer the GRE and MAT send scores to each test taker’s chosen institutions.
-Students submit each school’s registration code before taking the exam.
-The registration code is typically available on the school’s website.
-During registration, the test taker enters the code of each school they want to receive their scores.
-Test takers can send their scores to a certain number of institutions for free, after which they must pay a small fee per school.
+The organizations that administer the GRE and MAT send scores to each test-taker's chosen institutions.
+Students submit each school's registration code before taking the exam.
+During registration, the test-taker enters the code of each school they want to receive their scores.
+Test-takers can send their scores to a certain number of institutions for free, after which they must pay a small fee per school.

 Essays and Personal Statements

 Graduate nursing school applicants may need to submit a personal statement, an essay, or both.
 For applicants, understanding how to write a personal statement for nursing school can provide you with an important advantage.